cjcocokrisp/cjcocokrisp/README.md

 - 🎓 CS Student at the University of Massachuetts Lowell
 - 🦾 Undergraduate Research Assistant for [PeARL](https://www.pearl-robotics.com) @ UML
-- 💻 Languages: C, C++, Python, JavaScript/TypeScript, Go
+- 💻 Languages: C, C++, Python, Go, JavaScript/TypeScript

 <!---
 cjcocokrisp/cjcocokrisp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.